 The governors at Castle Hill School meet at least twice every term to discuss the running of the school.
 This would include looking at:

 • The school’s budget and various policies e.g. behaviour, sex and relationship education

 • The overall ethos and direction of the school

 • Staffing structures

-Please click on the thumbnail for details of meetings from October 2018 to July 2019
+Please click on the thumbnail for the proposed details of meetings from October 2023 to July 2024

-Please click on the thumbnail for the 2017/18 Academic Year Governor Register of Interest /Meeting Attendance information.
+Please click on the thumbnail for the 2022/23 Academic year Governor meeting attendance information.